hypermodularity/hypermodularity.com/README.md

 + modules get more specialised
 + such a specialisation brings about higher quality
++

-What if i get more functionality at the same size.
+What if I get more functionality at the same size.

 We atomize the objects to bring it to make them more specialised.

-and it's a sinn to atomize something's only if you can
+It's a sinn to atomize something's only if you can

 The all questions are about hyper modularity.

 What we want to get is the increease quality.